© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Sections extending 675m S from centre of Goppas Wood is a scheduled monument protected by Cadw under reference MG152.
 View the official record →

-Offa's Dyke is a linear earthwork forming part of the eighth-century defensive frontier constructed under King Offa of Mercia.
+Offa's Dyke (Sections extending 675m S from centre of Goppas Wood) is a linear earthwork forming part of the extensive eighth-century frontier defence constructed during the reign of King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG152.

 Offa's Dyke: Sections extending 675m S from centre of Goppas Wood dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Sections extending 675m S from centre of Goppas Wood is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG152.